smgiovanetti/deepreplication/README.md

-ICR plasmids were iniitally sequenced via pac bio long read sequencing to extract the barcode and check that the sequence of the associated cargo is correct, the scripts found in pacbio_analysis were used scripts are ordered numerically the overall process was:
+ICR plasmids were iniitally sequenced via pac bio long read sequencing. to extract the barcode and check that the sequence of the associated cargo is correct, the scripts found in pacbio_analysis were used. scripts are ordered numerically.

+the overall process was:

 1- collapse all reads to a frequency table (count all identical reads)